chunyu3/azure-sdk-tools/tools/sdk-ai-bots/azure-sdk-qa-bot-evaluation/baseline/typespec-md/typespec-migration.md

 In generally, the more compliant your service is to the RPC and best practices, the easier conversion will be There is documentation on converting here: [Getting started | TypeSpec Azure](https://azure.github.io/typespec-azure/docs/migrate-swagger/01-get-started/)

-We highly encourage you do the migration.
-Any problem related to https://azure.github.io/typespec-azure/docs/migrate-swagger/01-get-started/, don't hesitate to reach out to me.

 # Typespec -> Autorest generation : multiple specs per service

 ## question